sonic-net/SONiC/doc/Dump-Utility.md

   "file": "*.json",             # Optional, A Valid Config JSON file, Eg: copp_cfg.json, Defaults to "".
                                 # Only one of the db/file fields should have a non-empty string.
   "just_keys": "true|false"     # Mandatory, if true, Only Returns the keys matched.
 Does not return field-value pairs.
 Defaults to True
-}
+  "ns" : DEFAULT_NAMESPACE      # namespace argument, if nothing is provided, default namespace is used }
 ```